mossbanay/Psychology-3-4/Questions/Chapter7.md

 #### Construct a research hypothesis for the experiment conducted by Hudspeth, McGaugh and Thomson (1964).
 Ensure you operationalise the variables.

-It was hypothesised that rats who experienced ECT sooner after learning to complete a maze would remember less of the maze when retested compared to rats who experienced a greater delay before administration of ECT.
+It was hypothesised that rats given ECT immediately after learning how to complete a maze would remember less of the maze when retested compared to rats who experienced a greater delay before administration of ECT.

 ---

 #### Briefly describe reconsolidation theory.

-When memories are accessed, they must be consolidated again in order to be stored.
+Reconsolidation theory proposes that after memories are accessed they must be consolidated again in order to be stored back in LTM.

 #### Explain how reconsolidation may account for retrieval of distorted memories.

-When memories are accessed they may not be reconsolidated in an identical manner, leading them to change and morph into distorted accounts of the original memory.
+When memories are accessed they may not be reconsolidated in an identical manner.
+The memory may be influenced by new information leading them to change into distorted reproductions of the original memory.

 #### Reconsolidation theory suggests that a drug could be developed to erase unwanted or inappropriate memories.
 Suggest how a drug might be used for memory erasure with reference to reconsolidation theory.

-A drug that changes the mood of an individual while they consolidate memory could potentially modify that memory.
+A patient may be asked to retrieve a troubling memory and then a drug is administered to interfere with the proper reconsolidation of that memory.

 #### Give an example of an ethical issue that may be relevant to intentional memory erasure

-Withdrawl rights and consent may be difficult to give.
+Withdrawal rights and consent may be difficult to give.

 # Learning Activity 7.7